jngaravitoc/poles_in_cosmos/docs/peer-review/response_2.md

 We thank the referee for their thoughtful comments on the second version of our paper.
-We also apologize for the late response, hopefully, this version of the paper has addressed all comments.
+We also apologize for the late response; hopefully, this version of the paper has addressed all comments.
-We agree with the comments the referee made and made changes in the paper accordingly, these are highlighted in red.
-Below we elaborate more on the changes we made addressing all the comments from the referee's report.
+We agree with the comments the referee made and made changes to the paper accordingly, which are highlighted in red.
+In addition, we also updated the discussion of some of the recent paper in the field after discussions with their authors (these changes are also highlighted in red).
+Below, we elaborate more on the changes we made to address all the comments from the referee's report.

 > 1) The distribution of orbital poles when restricting the distances to 150 kpc,
 > as shown in the figures the authors kindly included in their reply, are